voxeet/comms-uikit-react/README.md

 This section will guide you on opening a connection to the Dolby.io APIs, which will enable the use of video calling features in your app.

-#### Initialise the SDK
+#### Initialize the SDK

-Dolby.io integration is provided by a `CommsProvider` component, which should be imported and configured at the root of your web app, eg. `src/App.js`.
+Dolby.io integration is provided by a `CommsProvider` component (for communication with our APIs) and a `ThemeProvider` component (provides the look and feel), which should be imported and configured at the root of your web app, eg. `src/App.js`.

 ```javascript
 // src/App.js